salesforce/lwc/.github/PULL_REQUEST_TEMPLATE.md

 ## Details

-## Is this PR free of breaking changes?
+## Does this PR introduce breaking changes?

-* ✅ `Yes`
+* ✅ `No, it does not introduce breaking changes.`
-* 🚨 `No`
+* 🚨 `Yes, it does introduce breaking changes.`

-If no, please describe the impact and migration path for existing applications.
+If yes, please describe the impact and migration path for existing applications.

 ## The PR fulfills these requirements:
 * Have tests for the proposed changes been added? ✅ / ❌